 Search through the Recreational Diver Heritage Education list, also available for download, and you will surely find a program that will help you get involved.

 The Nautical Archaeology Society, an international training organization, has partners worldwide offering courses on a regular basis.
 To find an international training partner, visit their world training partner location map.

-Diver training routinely includes pool work to practice the skills needed to document sites.
+Left: Diver training routinely includes pool work to practice the skills needed to document sites.
 Photo courtesy FPAN.